 |GH||1 - 15|

-Origins of the Gold Tetra
+Natural Habitat of the Gold Tetra

 Gold Tetras are found in Guyana, Suriname, French Guiana, Peru and Brazil as well as the Amazon River basin in South America.
 They inhabit Slow moving rivers, tributaries coastal creeks as well as flood plain lakes where it's sometimes found in mildly brackish conditions.